 Taking matters further

-If you are still not satisfied, you can contact the Legal Ombudsman, PO Box 6806, Wolverhampton WV1 9WJ about your complaint.
-Any complaint to the Legal Ombudsman must be made within six months of the conclusion of the firm’s internal complaint process.
+If you are still not satisfied, you can contact the Legal Ombudsman, Legal Ombudsman, PO Box 6167, Slough, SL1 0EH about your complaint.
+The Legal Ombudsman expects complaints to be made to them within a year of the date of the act or omission about which you are concerned, or, within a year of you realising there was a concern.
+You must also submit your complaint to the Legal Ombudsman within six months of receiving a final written response from us about your complaint.
 For more information, contact the Legal Ombudsman (0300 555 0333 or refer to www.legalombudsman.org.uk).

 What happens if I have lost all confidence in my solicitor?